funcy2267/AutoPhone/README.md

 # AutoPhone
-A voice assistant application powered by Gemini and Twilio, capable of handling inbound and outbound calls with real-time AI interaction.
+A voice assistant application powered by Gemini and Twilio, capable of handling phone calls with real-time AI interaction.

 ## Features